Diagnose and Fix

 Faulty Blend Door Actuator

 The blend door actuator, also known as the temperature blend door actuator or vent mode door actuator, can break or malfunction over time.
 A blend door actuator is faulty if the HVAC control module commands it to a certain position but it fails to comply, leading to situations like the temp blowing hotter or colder than its intended setting.
-A faulty blend door actuator can be identified with a powerful scan tool and sometimes makes a clicking noise from worn or broken internal parts.
+A faulty blend door actuator can be identified with an advanced scan tool and sometimes makes a clicking noise from the dash due to worn or broken internal parts.

 Mechanical Problem with Vent Door